MicrosoftDocs/microsoft-365-docs/microsoft-365/commerce/subscriptions/allowselfservicepurchase-powershell.md

 You can use the **MSCommerce** PowerShell module to:

-- View the default state of the **AllowSelfServicePurchase** parameter value — whether it's enabled, disabled, or allows trials without a payment method
+- View the default state of the **AllowSelfServicePurchase** parameter value—whether it's enabled, disabled, or allows trials without a payment method
 - View a list of applicable products and whether self-service purchase is enabled, disabled, or allows trials without a payment method
 - View or modify the current setting for a specific product to either enable or disable it
 - View or modify the setting for trials without payment methods